Yuliia-03/virtual-study-room/README.md

 # virtual-study-room
 A Virtual Study Room website called TheStudySpot made by the group MangoCat

-Team MangoCat Large Group Project:
+Team MangoCat Large Group Project Members;
-Team members
-The members of the team are:
+Aamukta Thogata
 Agrima Khare
-Aamukta Malyada Thogata
+Isha Selvakumaran
+Natalia Ahsan
+Onessa Crispeyn
+Prapti Patel
+Yonna Khatri
+Yuliia Bohak

 Project structure
-The project is called task_manager.
-It currently consists of a single app tasks.
+The project is called virtual-study-room.
+It is made up of a React frontend, Django Backend using Rest API calls.

 Deployed version of the application
-The deployed version of the application can be found at TeamHippo1.pythonanywhere.com.
+The deployed version of the application can be found at %%%%%%

 Installation instructions
 To install the software and use it in your local development environment, you must first set up and activate a local development environment.
 From the root of the project: